shiliang26/RFFR/README.md

 This repository is the official implementation of [Real Face Foundation Representation Learning for Generalized Deepfake Detection](https://arxiv.org/abs/2303.08439).

-This long-overdue paper was finally [published at *Pattern recognition*](https://www.sciencedirect.com/science/article/abs/pii/S0031320324010501) in Dec 2024.
+The paper is published at [*Pattern recognition*](https://www.sciencedirect.com/science/article/abs/pii/S0031320324010501) in Dec 2024.

 ## Overview